Detailed content of our market study

 4 Offer analysis

-The sushi market is highly dependent on fish and rice, the main ingredients used in sushi.the graphs below, showing the price of Scottish salmon and bluefin tuna, as well as the financial price of rice from November **** to November ****, highlight highly unstable markets.
+The sushi market is highly dependent on fish and rice, its main ingredients.the graphs below, showing the price of Scottish salmon and bluefin tuna, as well as the financial price of rice from November **** to November ****, highlight highly unstable markets.

 Scottish salmon